Quantized thermal and spin transports of dirty planar topological superconductors: Introduction

 Two-dimensional $p+ip$ and $d+id$ paired states respectively support half-quantized [Fig.~\ref{fig:pwavetsc}] and quantized [Fig.~\ref{fig:dwavethermaltsc}] thermal Hall conductivity $\kappa_{xy}$ [in units of $\kappa_0=\pi^2 k^2_B T/(3h)$] at low temperature ($T$), intimately tied with the first Chern number of the associated effective single-particle BdG Hamiltonian.
-Here, $h$ ($k_B$) is the Planck's (Boltzmann) constant and $T$ is the system temperature.
-The $d+id$ paired state in addition also features quantized spin Hall conductivity $\sigma^{sp}_{xy}$ [Fig.~\ref{fig:dwavespintsc}] in units of $\sigma^{sp}_0=\hbar/(8\pi)$, where $\hbar=h/(2\pi)$.
+Here, $h$ ($k_B$) is the Planck's (Boltzmann) constant and $T$ is the temperature of the system.
+The $d+id$ paired state in addition features quantized spin Hall conductivity $\sigma^{sp}_{xy}$ [Fig.~\ref{fig:dwavespintsc}] in units of $\sigma^{sp}_0=\hbar/(8\pi)$, where $\hbar=h/(2\pi)$.
 Finally, we show that the topological invariant of a $p \pm ip$ superconductor can only be revealed from the quantized (in units of $\kappa_0$) longitudinal thermal conductance $G^{th}_{xx}$ [Fig.~\ref{fig:pwavespintsc}], as this paired state has net zero first Chern number.

 All these (half)-quantized thermal and spin topological responses of planar topological superconductors are shown to be robust (due to a finite bulk gap) in the presence of weak random charge impurities, the dominant source of elastic scattering in any real material.
 Only in the strong disorder regime $\kappa_{xy}, \sigma^{sp}_{xy}$ and $G^{th}_{xx} \to 0$, when the disorder strength becomes comparable or larger than the bulk topological gap.
 See panels (d) and (e) of Figs.~\ref{fig:pwavetsc},~\ref{fig:dwavethermaltsc} and~\ref{fig:pwavespintsc}, and panels (c) and (d) of Fig.~\ref{fig:dwavespintsc}.
+Although these topological responses are insensitive to the pairing amplitude as long as there exists an underlying Fermi surface, in order to minimize the finite size effect and achieve numerical stability, we set it to be \emph{unity}.